Training structure

 Presentation

-Plants directly and indirectly form the basis of our food chain.
-In their environment, plants are constantly in association with the micro-organisms that make up their microbiota.
-Some of these micro-organisms (bacteria, fungi, viruses, etc.) cause serious damage to crops, while others improve their overall health (nutrition, development or resistance to disease).
-Understanding how plants react to, adapt to and eventually benefit from the presence of micro-organisms in their environment is therefore a key strategy for meeting the challenges of both food production and food and feed safety.
+Plants are directly and indirectly the basis of our food chain.
+In their environment, plants are constantly associated with microorganisms that make up their microbiota.
+Some of these microorganisms (bacteria, fungi, viruses, etc.) seriously damage crops, while others improve their overall health (nutrition, development, or disease resistance).
+Therefore, one strategy for meeting the challenges of both production and animal and human food safety is to understand how plants react, adapt, and potentially benefit from the presence of microorganisms in their environment.

 Objectives

-Thanks to a balanced combination of training and practical experience (10 months of laboratory internships divided between M1 and M2), our aim is to train students capable of describing and understanding the molecular mechanisms underlying the interactions of plants with their biotic environment.
+Through a balanced combination of classroom instruction and practical training (10 months of laboratory internships spread across the M1 and M2 years), our goal is to train students to describe and understand the molecular mechanisms underlying plant interactions with their biotic environment.

-To achieve this, we'll be drawing on the wealth of scientific expertise in this field at Muse (Université de Montpellier, CIRAD, IRD, INRAE, Montpellier Supagro).
+To achieve this, we will draw on the wealth of scientific expertise in this field within the Muse network (University of Montpellier, CIRAD, IRD, INRAE, Montpellier Supagro).

 Know-how and skills

-Knowledge and understanding of the molecular mechanisms underlying the relationship between a plant and its biotic environment.
+Knowledge and understanding of the molecular mechanisms underlying the relationships between a plant and its biotic environment.

-In addition, although oriented towards the study of biotic interactions, by the end of this course students will also have acquired skills in the main thematic fields ranging from physiology to genetics, epigenetics and plant improvement.
+In addition, although focused on the study of biotic interactions, at the end of this course, students will also have acquired skills in key subject areas ranging from physiology to genetics, epigenetics, and plant breeding.

-Skills in the use of current research tools (statistics, modeling, database management, etc.) will also be acquired.
+Skills in the use of current research tools will also be acquired (statistics, modeling, database management, etc.).

 Program

-The Plant-Microorganism Interactions (PMI) course comprises 4 semesters (120 ECTS), with specific teaching units and others shared with the 3 other Plant courses (BiPa, BPT, MEV).
-The list and detailed content of each of the Master's courses is available on the Faculty of Science website.
+The Plant-Microorganism Interactions (IPM) program comprises four semesters (120 ECTS credits) consisting of specific teaching units (UE) and others shared with the three other Plant programs (BiPa, BPT, MEV).
+The list and details of the content of each of the master's teaching units can be found on the Faculty of Science website.

-The first semesters of M1 and M2 are devoted to academic courses.
-The second semesters are mainly devoted to internships (in laboratories or companies) in the thematic fields of the course and in line with the student's career plan.
-It should be noted that all the practical work of semester 1's disciplinary units is grouped together in a dedicated unit at the very start of semester 2.
+The first semesters of the M1 and M2 are devoted to academic teaching.
+The second semesters are mainly dedicated to internships (in laboratories or companies) in the thematic fields of the program and in line with the student's professional project.
+It should be noted that all the practical work from the disciplinary teaching units in semester 1 are grouped together in a dedicated teaching unit at the very beginning of semester 2.

 Biostatistics with R